SystemsApproach/private5g/radio.rst

 could be reserved for premium customers or other high-priority traffic (e.g., public safety), with the rest shared among everyone else.

+..
+Could say something about work-conserving scheduling, i.e. don't waste BW that isn't needed by one slice

 .. _fig-multi-sched:
 .. figure:: figures/Slide20.png
     :width: 600px